ThuyKat/OCP-Java-17/Chapter1.md

 # Java Building Blocks - Study Notes

+Object in java is an instance of a class, methods are functions inside class and fields are variable inside class.
+Variables have 3 type: static one inside class which is shared by all instances we call it class variable, non-static one inside class but outside method.
+We call it instance variable because each instance has a copy of it.
+Variables inside methods (including parameters passed to functions/constructors and those declared inside) we call local variables.
+They're local because they exist inside function/constructors only and once the function/constructor completes they're removed by stack management.
+GC collects objects when instances become unreachable, or program ends.
+On the data side, we have 8 types of primitive data, when assigned a value will stay on the stack side which is different to reference type of data (object) being stored on the heap side and got collected by garbage collector.
+We call reference because whenever we assign it to a variable, we pass the address located on the heap and not the actual object.
+Note that GC only collects unused objects on the heap while stack management handles the stack side.
+GC is an advantage of Java compared to C++ so it has better memory management, platform independence due to the compiler can convert java into bytecode which is understood by JVM and able to run independently regardless of OS.

 ## 🏗️ Java Building Blocks

 **Java building blocks are classes/interfaces** (interfaces covered in chapter 5)